Subangkar/Reliable-Data-Transfer-Protocols-CPP-Implementation/README.md

-Reliable Data Transfer Protocol implementation in C++ using modified ALTERNATING BIT AND GO-BACK-N NETWORK EMULATOR FROM VERSION 1.1 of J.F.Kurose as an assignment in Computer Networking Lab in Level-3, Term-2 of BUET.
+Reliable Data Transfer Protocol implementation in C++ using modified ALTERNATING BIT AND GO-BACK-N NETWORK EMULATOR FROM VERSION 1.1 of J.F.Kurose as an assignment of Computer Networking Lab in Level-3, Term-2 of BUET.

 In this assignment sender and receiver implemented for two versions of RDT3.0 are implemented for only simplex data transfer:
  - Alternating-bit protocol (ABP)